Beta8397/virtual_robot/README.md

 CHANGES 4/3/2019
     1. Added BNO055IMU interface to simulate (in a limited way) coding for the IMU in the REV Expansion Hub.
-    2. The Mechanum Bot and X Drive Bot now have a BNO055IMU rather than the original gyro.
+    2. The Mecanum Bot and X Drive Bot now have a BNO055IMU rather than the original gyro.
     3. The Two-Wheel Bot still has the original gyro.
     4. DCMotor interface renamed to DcMotor, in keeping the the FTC SDK.
     5. New utility classes: enum AngleUnit, enum AxesOrder, enum AxesReference, class Orientation